 - Shortness of breath

-The spleen is important for protection against certain kinds of germs.
-Sickle cells can damage the spleen and weaken or destroy its function early in life.
+The spleen is important for protection against certain kinds of infections.
+Sickle cells can damage the spleen and weaken or destroy its function even in young patients.

-People with SCD who have damaged spleens are at risk for serious bacterial infections that can be life-threatening.
+People who have sickle cell disease who have damaged spleens are at risk for serious bacterial infections in the blood, lung, brain, or bone that can be life-threatening.
 Some of these bacteria include:

 - Mycoplasma pneumoniae

 Sickling in blood vessels of the lungs can deprive a person’s lungs of oxygen.
 When this happens, areas of lung tissue are damaged and cannot exchange oxygen properly.
-This condition is known as acute chest syndrome.
+This condition is known as.
 In acute chest syndrome, at least one segment of the lung is damaged.

 This condition is very serious and should be treated right away at a hospital.